 You do not have to stencil the painting…it works just great alone.

-For more great ideas, products and supplies just visit their website at PlaidCraftsOnline.
+For more great ideas, products and supplies just visit PlaidCraftsOnline.